fjorgemota/jquery.clockwinder/README.markdown

     <script src="/javascripts/jquery.clockwinder.js" type="text/javascript" charset="utf-8"></script>

 Then call it on whatever elements you want to be kept up to date.
-By default, it will take the contents of the `datetime` attribute on the specified elements and use that as a basis for the relative time.
+By default, it will take the contents of the `datetime` data attribute (as a Date Object) on the specified elements and use that as a basis for the relative time.

     // Apply Clockwinder to all <time> tags with a 'relative' class
     $('time.relative').clockwinder();

 Now load the page and watch the times update themselves!

+## News

+The JQuery ClockWinder received a update (created by [Fernando Jorge Mota Profile][3] that translates the plugin to Portuguese Brazilian and can update news elements selected by the selector without the need of call to .clockwinder(); method.

+Also, the jQuery Clockwinder now get the date from the .data("datetime"); method of elements as a Date object, and not from the attribute "datetime".

 ## Options

-Call via `$(element).clockwinder({ /* Options here... */})`
+Call via `$(selector).clockwinder({ /* Options here... */})`

 * **postfix**: The postfix is what will be appended to the relative time text.
 Defaults to `'ago'`.
 * **displayFunction**: If you wish to display the time in a custom way, this function will be called each time the time is updated with `this` scoped to the element that's being updated and arguments of `newTime` (the newest time string calculated) and `options` (the options that were passed to Clockwinder).